UNICORE-EU/uftp-docs/source/user-docs/uftp-client/basic-usage.rst

 .. seealso::

-	For detailed usage instructions and examples, refer to the :ref:`uftp-client-manual` available in the doc directory or online.
+	For detailed usage instructions and examples, refer to the :ref:`uftp-client-manual`.